HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Memory reference instruction operate on memory and a general register with a unit of transfer of a word, a half-word or a byte.
 In that sense the architecture is a typical load/store architecture.
 However, in contrast to a load/store architecture VCPU-32 load / store instructions are not the only instructions that access memory.
 Being a register/memory architecture, all instructions with an operand field encoding, will access memory as well.
 There are however no instructions that will access data memory access for reading and writing back an operand in the same instruction.
 Due to the operand instruction format and the requirement to offer a fixed length instruction word, the offset for an address operation is limited but still covers a large address range.

 The **LDw** and **STw** and instructions access virtual memory.
 The segment selector field allows to use a logical address with implicit selection of segment register SR4..SR7, or an explicit virtual address using segment register SR1..SR3.
 The instructions use a **W** for word, a **H** for half-word and a **B** for byte operand size.
-The **LDWA** and **STWA** instruction implement word access to the physical memory computing a physical address to access.
+The **LDA** and **STA** instruction implement word access to the physical memory computing a physical address to access.

-The **LDWR** and **STWC** instructions support atomic operations.
-The **LDWR** instruction loads a value form memory and remember this access.
-The **STWC** instruction will store a value to the same location that the LR instructions used and return a failure if the value was modified since the last LR access.
+The **LDR** and **STC** instructions support atomic operations.
+The **LDR** instruction loads a value form memory and remember this access.
+The **STC** instruction will store a value to the same location that the LR instructions used and return a failure if the value was modified since the last LR access.
 This CPU pipeline friendly pair of instructions allow to build higher level atomic operations on top.

 Memory reference instructions can be issued when data translation is on and off.
 When address translation is turned off, the memory reference instructions will ignore the segment part and replace it with a zero value.
 The address is the physical address.
 It is an architectural requirement that a virtual address with a segment Id of zero maps to an absolute address with the same offset.
 The absolute address mode instruction also works with translation turned on and off.